Code-Institute-Submissions/hangman-86/README.md

 - As I mentioned in the 'Testing' section, this application was only tested on laptop devices in various browsers, which was done deliberately.
 The app is not responsive nor functions on a mobile phone.
 Since this app is a backend application working through a terminal, I chose to focus on functionality in the terminal.
 This could however be a point of improvement in the future as it would be fun to be able to play the game on a mobile phone.

+## Bugs

+To my knowledge, there are no major or unfixed bugs.
+The game run and does what it is supposed to do.

 ## Deployment to Heroku